slopezpereyra/puppy-adopter/README.md

 # -- KNOWN BUGS --

- - PuppyAdopter runs, but does'nt download anything!
+ - PuppyAdopter runs, but doesn't download anything!

   Check that you've actually provided your list file (which you create when creating an environment) with links (see step 2 of instructions).
 Remember that's where PuppyAdopter gets directions!
 If you don't tell him where to go on your lists file, he'll go nowhere!
   This can also be caused by the pressence of a link in your list file that takes to a website that requests captcha or displays adds and pop-ups.
 You can not download from such websites with this program.